 You can change various staff properties mid-score, including staff size, notehead scheme (e.g., for pitch name noteheads), generation of time signatures, and others.
-The staff type change element is found on the Text palette (currently, but see #278205: Move Staff Type Change to another palette (it is not text) and it to the measure where you want the change to occur, then use the Inspector to change properties of the staff type change element.
+The staff type change element is found on the Text palette (currently, but see #278205: Move Staff Type Change to another palette (it is not text) ? - it may move).
+Add it to the measure where you want the change to occur, then use the Inspector to change properties of the staff type change element.